 Remember, during the upcoming Holidays, especially Black Friday, thousands of people will converge on our local shopping venues.
 It is important to protect yourself from unnecessary thefts and safety incidents.

-3. Do not run red-lights at storefront intersections and watch out for pedestrian crosswalks.
+• Do not run red-lights at storefront intersections and remain vigilant at pedestrian crosswalks.

 Parking Lot Precautions

 • Always lock your vehicle (even while parked at home).

 • Try to shop with a friend or family member especially when shopping late at night or the early morning hours.

 • Hold your child’s hand and keep them controlled in the parking lot.